Hosweay/roll20_scriptcards_tutorial/README.md

 ![screenshot of Scriptcards with a description via emoteText setting](images/tutorial1/step3-3_attackroll_desc.png)

 #### Step 3-3 Explanation

+The new line in step 3-3 adds another ScriptCards parameter, emoteText, to give some more custom description to the ScriptCard.

 ### Let's Add the Token's Picture to the Description